QEF/postqe/doc/_build/html/_sources/tutorial.txt

 ===========================================================

 This example is similar to the previous one except for producing a 2D plot of a planar section of the electronic charge density.
-The plane is defined by an initial point and two 3D vectors which define the plane.
+The plane is defined by an initial point *x0* and two vectors, *e1* and *e2* which define the plane, which are given as parameters to the method :py:func:`plot` together with *dim=2* to define a 2D plot.

 .. literalinclude:: ../examples/example5/example5.py
    :language: python
    :dedent: 4
    :lines: 10-

-As in the previous example, it is essentially a call to a single function, which is in this case :py:func:`plot_charge1D`.
-The output figure is:
+The resulting *Matplotlib* plot is

 .. image:: ../examples/example5/figure_1.png
    :width: 500